AbdulkadirAhmed1/StudentHUB-Project/frontend/DevLogsFrontEnd.md

      ```
    - Scan the **QR code** with the **Expo Go** app or open the app in the browser.

-3. **Login Feature:**
+3. **Login Screen:**
-- Open the Login page.
+   - The login screen now uses a modern design with rounded, circular input fields and icon-enhanced TextInputs.
+   - The "Login" button features a yellow gradient (from gold to light goldenrod yellow) that echoes the logo’s accent.
+   - A "Forgot Password?" link is displayed immediately under the password field.
+   - A transparent "Sign up" button (outlined) is placed right below the Login button with reduced spacing.
+   - **Reproduction:**
-- Enter a valid Username and Password.
+     - Enter valid credentials in the input fields.
+     - Tap "Login" and confirm you are redirected to the Calendar/Profile screen.
+     - Tap "Forgot Password?" and verify the link is responsive (even if the action isn’t implemented yet).
-- Tap the "Register" button to navigate to the Registration page.
+     - If you tap the "Sign up" button instead, it should switch the view to the Registration screen.

-4. **Registration Feature:**
+4. **Registration Screen:**
+   - The Registration screen follows a similar design: gradient buttons, circular inputs with icons, and a clean layout.
+   - Fields include Username, Password, Year of Study, and Program.
+   - **Reproduction:**
-- On the Registration page, first leave the fields empty to trigger validation errors.
+     - First, try leaving fields empty to trigger validation errors.
-- Then fill in valid details, ensuring:
-  - **Username:** More than 6 characters and less than 14 characters.
-  - **Password:** Between 6 and 14 characters.
-  - **Year of Study:** A number between 1 and 20.
+     - Then, fill in valid details (e.g., Username: 6–10 characters, Password: 5–15 characters, Year of Study: 1–10, Program: 6–10 characters).
-- Tap "Submit Registration" and confirm that you are automatically logged in.
+     - Tap "Register" (using the yellow gradient button) and ensure you are automatically logged in (redirected to Calendar/Profile).

-5. **User Profile Verification:**
+     - Tap "Cancel" to return to the Login screen if needed.

+5. **Profile/Calendar View:**
+   - Upon successful login or registration, verify that the app routes to the Profile (formerly Home) page.
-- Verify that the User Profile page displays the correct details (Username, Year of Study, Field of Study).
+   - Confirm that the Profile page shows a dark, modern look consistent with the gradient background and clean typography.

-- Test the Logout and Delete Account functionalities to ensure they work as expected.
+6. **General UI/UX Checks:**
+   - All input fields and buttons should be clearly spaced with the updated margins:
+     - Increased spacing between inputs and between the "Forgot Password?", Login, and Sign up buttons.
+   - The overall color scheme is unified with the dark background and yellow gradient accents (reflecting the logo’s colors).
+   - Ensure that the icons, text, and gradients render correctly across devices.

-6. **Run Jest Unit Tests** (Ensure test cases pass in components>tests):
+7. **Run Jest Unit Tests** (Ensure test cases pass in components>tests):
      ```bash
      npx expo start
      ```